 About bone cancer

-Although it is rare, cancer can occur in any part of any bone.
+Cancer can start in any part of any bone.
 Cancer begins when healthy cells in the bone change and grow out of control, forming a mass called a tumor.
 A bone tumor can be cancerous or benign.

 A benign tumor means the tumor can grow, but it will not spread to other parts of the body.
 Even though a benign tumor does not spread outside the bone, it can grow large enough to press on surrounding tissue, weaken the bone, and cause the bone to fracture.

-Osteosarcoma and Ewing sarcoma.
+Ewing sarcoma and osteosarcoma.
 These are 2 of the most common types of bone cancer.
 They mainly occur in children and young adults.
-Ewing sarcoma is unusual in that it can occur in either bone or in soft tissue.
+Ewing sarcoma is unusual in that it can occur in bone or soft tissue.
 Refer to the guide to soft-tissue sarcoma for Ewing sarcomas that occur in soft tissue.
+Refer to the guide to osteosarcoma to learn more about osteosarcoma.

 Chondrosarcoma.
 Chondrosarcoma is cancer of the cartilage.
 It is more common in adults.